unmeshvrije/python-for-beginners/Assignments/Python-summer-school2019-asgn-malek.md

 # 7. Simple Area Calculator
-Write a program that calculates the area of a rectangle triangle or a circle.
+Write a program that calculates the area of a rectangle, triangle or a circle.
-Ask the user for the shape and based on it ask for the needed values to perform the operation. height and base for triangle, length and width for rectangle and radius for a circle.
+Ask the user for the shape and based on it ask for the needed values to perform the operation. height and base for a triangle, length and width for a rectangle and radius for a circle.

 * __Output__: